 As mentioned these videos may contain some frame by frame animation.
 This is a time consuming type of animation where each frame is individually drawn.
 You can find more info in our article about frame by frame animation.
 Videos needing extensive frame by frame animation have been put in our next category (“private jet”).

-Below is an example of a video that combines 3D with 2D animation and also has a bit of frame by frame animation at places.
+Here’s another example of a video that combines 3D with 2D animation and also has a bit of frame by frame animation at places.

 4. Private Jet